xtdb/learn-xtdb-datalog-today/master.md

 (crux/sync my-node)
 ```

-With XTDB running and the data loaded, you can now execute a query, which is a Clojure map, by passing it to XTDB's `q` API, which takes the result of a `db` call as it's first value.
+With xtdb running and the data loaded, you can now execute a query, which is a Clojure map, by passing it to xtdb's `q` API, which takes the result of a `db` call as it's first value.
 The meaning of this query will become apparent very soon!

 ```clojure
 (crux/q (crux/db my-node)